 3. Stick to a strong structure

 As mentioned above, markers are looking for clear, concise and logical arguments.
 Using a tight structure will ensure you achieve this, and make it easier for them to follow your response.
-Our How To Answer Questions lessons will give you a good indication of how to structure your response depending on the subject you’re studying 🤤

 4. Pay attention to the marks for the question

-So, we can use the marks to estimate how much time should be spent on each question.
+We can use the marks to estimate how much time should be spent on each question.